-This paper estimates a money demand function using US data from 1980 onward, including the period of near-zero interest rates following the global financial crisis.
-We conduct cointegration tests to show that the substantial increase in the money-income ratio during the period of near-zero interest rates is captured well by the money demand function in log-log form, but not by that in semi-log form.
-Our result is the opposite of the result obtained by Ireland (2009), who, using data up until 2006, found that the semi-log specification performs better.
-The difference in the result from Ireland (2009) mainly stems from the difference in the observation period employed: our observation period contains 24 quarters with interest rates below 1 percent, while Ireland's (2009) observation period contains only three quarters.
-We also compute the welfare cost of inflation based on the estimated money demand function to find that it is very small: the welfare cost of 2 percent inflation is only 0.04 percent of national income, which is of a similar magnitude as the estimate obtained by Ireland (2009) but much smaller than the estimate by Lucas (2000).
+This paper estimates a money demand function using US data from 1980 onward, including the recent near-zero interest rate period.
+We show that the substantial increase in the money-income ratio during the period of near-zero interest rates is captured well by the log-log specification, but not by the semi-log specification.
+Our result is the opposite of the result obtained by Ireland (2009), who found that the semi-log specification performs better.
+This mainly stems from the difference in the sample period employed: ours contains 24 quarters with interest rates below 1 percent, while Ireland's (2009) sample period contains only three quarters.

-Keywords: money demand function; cointegration; zero lower bound; near-zero interest rates; welfare cost of inflation; log-log form; semi-log form; interest elasticity of money demand
+JEL Classification Numbers: C22; C52; E31; E41; E43; E52 Keywords: money demand function; cointegration; zero lower bound; welfare cost of inflation; log-log form; semi-log form